ml-koch/Likelihood-Ratio-App/README.md

 The "2x2" tab contains several visualizations of binary decisions from the 'riskyr' package.
 These can be customized in name and color.

+The app can be accessed online here: https://ml-koch.shinyapps.io/Posttest-Probability-Shiny-App/

 Includes:
 - Posttest probability calculator for n tests using likelihood ratios
 - downloadable datatable for all values used in calculation